kmrn/scad-test-project/README.md

 ## Front End

 A fun extra I included was ElevatorJS instead of just having the "back to top" button simply scroll you to the top normally (I've always wanted an excuse to use it).
+It unfortunately wasn't on a CDN so I "had" to include it in the repo.

 I used Bootstrap 4 for the layout since I noticed a few bootstrap components in the mockup and figured that made the most sense (also because the spec sheet I was given mentions boostrap as an example).
 Because I used Bootstrap that means I also had to include jQuery.
 I was originally using the slim build of jquery (no ajax or animations) but ended up switching to the full version for the smooth scroll animations after I had already written all the requests without `$.ajax()`.